Updated: April 1, 2025

 Once you have started or purchased a Canadian business, you can apply for a work permit as a foreign owner of a Canadian business.
 Several different work permits will be available to you based on your background and immigration goals.
 They include the following:

-- LMIA-based work permits – although owner-operator LMIAs are no longer exempt from advertising requirements, business owners can still apply and obtain LMIA under the regular stream to work in Canada as managers of their businesses.
+- LMIA-based work permits – Although owner-operator LMIAs are no longer exempt from advertising requirements, business owners can still apply and obtain LMIAs under the regular stream to work in Canada as managers of their businesses.

-- Intra-company transferees (“ICTs”) – work permits for those entrepreneurs who already operate a multi-national company in their home country and have established a new operation in Canada.
+- Intra-company transferees (“ICTs”) – These are work permits for entrepreneurs who already operate a multi-national corporation and have established a new operation in Canada.
+Foreign business owners can also benefit from this work permit by transfering themselves, their key management team and specialized workers to Canada.

-- Investors under free-trade agreements – this category of work permits allows citizens of certain countries, including Mexico, Chile, Colombia, the USA, the EU, South Korea, Panama, Peru, Vietnam, Australia, New Zealand, Japan, and Singapore to apply to come to Canada as business investors.
+- Investors under free-trade agreements – This category of work permits allows foreign entrepreneurs who are citizens of certain countries, including Mexico, Chile, Colombia, the USA, the EU, South Korea, Panama, Peru, Vietnam, Australia, New Zealand, Japan, and Singapore to apply to come to Canada as business investors.

-- Entrepreneur work permits – for foreign nationals who intend to operate a business that will generate significant benefits for Canada (C11).
+- Entrepreneur work permits – These work permits are for foreign nationals who intend to operate a business that will generate significant benefits for Canada (C10 and C11 Work Permits).

-- Start-up visa work permits – for entrepreneurs wishing to establish innovative or highly scalable businesses in Canada.
+- Start-up visa work permits – The SUV Work Permits are for foreign entrepreneurs wishing to establish innovative or highly scalable businesses in Canada.

-- PNP Canada programs – though they may be complicated for some foreign investors, they still offer a viable option for work permits.
+- PNP Canada programs – The Provincial Nominee Programs for entrepreneurs may be complicated for some foreign investors and entrepreneurs, but they still offer a viable option for work permits and permanent residence as a final goal.

-- Quebec Immigrant Investor Program – this program is ideal for high-net-worth individuals looking to gain a work permit in Canada and eventually permanent residence.
+- Quebec Immigrant Investor Program – This program is ideal for high-net-worth individuals who speak French and looking to gain a work permit in Canada and eventually permanent residence.

 Step 3: Come to Canada to Operate Your Business

-Upon arriving in Canada as a foreign worker, you must operate your business usually for a minimum of 12 months before transitioning to permanent residence.
-The length of operation depends on the type of business you have (i.e. established or new) and your work permit type.
+Upon arriving in Canada on a work permit, you must operate your business in Canada, usually for a minimum of 12 months (sometimes 18 months), before transitioning to permanent residence through suitable business immigration programs.
+The length of operation depends on the type of business you have (i.e. established or new), the program you apply under and your work permit type.

 Note that your business is not required to generate specific revenue or even be profitable.
 But it must be active and operational and have sufficient capital to cover the operational costs and pay your wages.